By Dan Holmes December 10, 2018

 5. Lloyd Waner

 If his name had been Lloyd Wilson, he never would have been elected to the Hall of Fame.
-Waner was one-half of the famous brother outfield duo for the Pirates in the 1920s and 1930s.
+Waner was one-half of the famous siblingduo for the Pirates in the 1920s and 1930s.
 He was a Mickey Rivers, Coco Crisp type player.
-He hit some singles, lots of singles, and he could run.
+He hit some singles (lots of singles), and he could run.
 Otherwise he was a below average player.
 Had he not been “Lil Poison” to brother Paul’s “Big Poison,” Lloyd would be forgotten.

 4. Rube Marquard

 In 1912, Marquard won 19 straight games for the Giants.
 That streak gave the lefthander great notoriety, and seems to be the basis for his selection in 1971 by the Vet Committee led by Frisch.
 Other than that streak, Marquard’s career record was 182-177 and he pitched more than half his career with good teams.
-His career ERA+ of 103 is the lowest for a Hall of Fame pitcher.
+His career ERA+ of 103 is the lowest for a Hall of Fame pitcher, and rates below Fernando Valenzuela and Frank Tanana, to name a few.

 3. Harold Baines